Street TryOn: Learning In-the-Wild Virtual Try-On from Unpaired Person Images: Related Work

 To capture the complicated appearancce distribution of dressed people, a few prior works~\cite{men2020controllable,lewis2021tryongan} have used a StyleGAN-like architecture~\cite{karras2019stylegan} with encoded garments as style codes, but such codes typically have a hard time preserving garment details.
 PASTAGAN++~\cite{xie2022pastagan++}, one of the few previous methods that can be trained from unpaired data, introduces a sophisticated patch-based garment representation to effectively preserve details.
 However, its StyleGAN nature makes it fundamentally difficult to train on street images with varied backgrounds.

-Learning an explicit flow field for warping from paired data is also popular.
+Previous methods usually learn warping from paired data.
 Clothflow~\cite{han2019clothflow} uses a pyramid architecture to predict flow fields.
 PFAFN~\cite{ge2021pfafn} learns flow from the correlation between garment and person; FS-VTON~\cite{he2022styleflow} leverages StyleGAN to predict flow; GP-VTON~\cite{xie2023gp-vton} warps garments part by part with multiple local flows.
 TryOnDiffusion~\cite{zhu2023tryondiffusion} learns implicit flows via cross-attention from paired data.
 Like our approach, Pose-with-style~\cite{albahar2021posewithstyle} also uses DensePose to perform warping, but it has to learn from paired data to refine the warping and rendering.

 \textbf{Diffusion Models}~\cite{saharia2022imagen,ramesh2022dalle, rombach2022stablediffusion} have shown a seemingly magical power of image generation.
 In particular, one can arbitrarily change people's outfits using text-guided diffusion inpainting.
 However, this does not provide sufficient control for the virtual try-on task, which requires faithful transfer of a specific garment from another image.
-To our knowledge, TryOnDiffusion~\cite{zhu2023tryondiffusion} is the only specialized diffusion model for virtual try-on so far, trained from scratch on a proprietary dataset of millions of model image pairs.
+To our knowledge, TryOnDiffusion~\cite{zhu2023tryondiffusion} is a specialized diffusion model for virtual try-on so far, trained from scratch on a proprietary dataset of millions of model image pairs.
 This work has not been released, so we cannot compare with it.
 By contrast, our method leverages the power of pre-trained diffusion inpainting and only requires the training of a few lightweight additional components, which can be done on a relatively small amount of unpaired data.
+StableVITON~\cite{kim2023stableviton} is also a specialized diffusion model that warps garments implicitly using cross-attention in the U-Net, which has to be learned from paired training data.
+Although StableVITON shows SOTA performance on Shop2Model try-on and promising results for street try-on, it still struggles with garment detail preservation, limb reconstruction, and background rendering.
+Plus, StableVITON only supports taking garments from the ghost mannequin images, while our methods can allow garments from either shop images or from a person.

 Several pretrained diffusion models for text-to-image generation have been released in the past year~\cite{saharia2022imagen,ramesh2022dalle, rombach2022stablediffusion}.
 Stable Diffusion~\cite{rombach2022stablediffusion} is one of the most accessible because of its open-source code and model weights.
 It supports inpainting, where one can mask a certain area in an image and fill it in guided by a text prompt.
 ControlNet~\cite{zhang2023controlnet} enables tighter conditioning of pre-trained diffusion models using additional inputs like pose and semantic segmentation.
 We train two DensePose-conditioned ControlNets to enable the removal of the old garment and compositing of the new garment warped to the target pose.